Skip to main content

 Alert types

 Each Astro alert has a notification channel and a trigger type.
-The notification channel determines the format and destination of an alert and the trigger type defines what causes the alert trigger.
+The notification channel determines the format and destination of an alert and the trigger type defines what triggers the alert.

 DAG and task alerts